Image: Copyright free from Pixabay.

 He sighed in relief as the pressure in his chest eased.
 Thoughts that had been eating at his mind vanished.
 He collapsed onto the bed, revelling at the feel of a lighter conscience.
-He smiled, smoothed his hand down his chest.
-It was good to feel nothing—well, almost nothing.
+He smiled, smoothed his hand down his chest, enjoying the feeling of nothing—well, almost nothing.

 He lay in a daze, eyes closed, panting, a wildfire burning a hole in his chest.

 ‘Julie?’
 He opened his eyes and sat up.

 Everybody stared, whispering to each other, as Andrew made his way into the auditorium.
 Pictures of Julie, some framed, some tacked to the walls, some dangling from the ceiling, watched him pass, each one driving a pin into his heart.
 There were flowers everywhere, mostly red and pink, in vases or pots.
 They should have chosen daffodils or sunflowers; yellow was her favourite colour.
 Petals were strewn over the floor.
 Music played quietly in the background, and it was the wrong music.
 Julie hated Casey Maree.
 She loved the Bangles.
 Didn’t they know her at all?

 He chose a spot at the back, well away from everyone.
 Andrew’s old gang of friends looked back at him, then turned quickly to the front again.
 Andrew ignored them.

 The memorial didn’t even reach an hour; the teachers looked bored; kids were talking, even giggling.
 A waste of time.